RobAdamsDev/Climbing-Cube/README.md

 # Basic 3rd person character controller.
-Roll a cube around and climb surfaces with purely physics.
+Roll a cube around and climb surfaces with physics.

 Currently only has controller support.